Kaisaan/DDS-Translation/readme.txt

 Reddit: u/kaisaans
 You can also talk about this game in the #telenet-megaten-translation channel in the Classic Persona Modding Discord (https://discord.gg/ahg9gegCcm).

-Credits: (If I missed your name, want to be creditted under a different name, or want me to link to something else, please let me know)
+Hacking Credits: (If I missed your name, want to be creditted under a different name, or want me to link to something else, please let me know)
 Gabriulio - Initial Translation
 MKCA - Translation, Testing, Giving lots of Advice Leina - Lots of Hacking help